EXO Fire Protection Safety

 New-hire orientation

-Basic rules, reporting expectations, PPE standards, conduct, and stop-work expectations before field exposure begins.
+Core rules, reporting expectations, PPE standards, conduct, and stop-work expectations before field exposure begins.

 Task-specific training

-Corrective action and review
+Corrective review

 Near misses, incidents, equipment issues, and repeat problems should feed back into safer planning and better execution.